Earl W. Bascom: Early life

 Bascom was born on June 19, 1906, in a sod-roofed log cabin on the Bascom 101 Ranch in Vernal, Utah, United States, the son of rancher and lawman John W. Bascom and Rachel Lybbert.
 His father had been a Uintah County deputy sheriff and later a constable in the town of Naples in northeast Utah, who chased members of Butch Cassidy's Wild Bunch Gang and other outlaws including Harry "Mad Dog" Tracy.

 Both of his grandfathers, Joel A. Bascom and C.F.B.
 Lybbert, were Mormon pioneers, frontier lawmen and ranchers.
 Joel Bascom was a member of the Nauvoo Legion (the Utah militia), serving in the Utah War of 1857 and the Utah Black Hawk War of 1865.
 He also served as Chief of Police in Provo, Utah, and as the first constable in Mona, Utah.
 Lybbert, who served in the Danish army before coming to America, was a blacksmith who served as constable of Levan, Utah, and as justice of the peace in Naples, Utah.

 Members of Earl's family include his grand uncle Ephraim Roberts who was a pony express rider, and grand uncle William Lance who was a soldier in the Mormon Battalion – Army of the West 1846–1848.
 Another Bascom relative was Wyoming rancher and Wyoming Governor Bryant Brooks who served from 1905 to 1911.
-Also the Army Lieutenant George Bascom who arrested Apache Chieftain Cochise in 1861 which started the Apache Wars.
+He was also related to the Army Lieutenant George Bascom who arrested Apache Chieftain Cochise in 1861 which started the Apache Wars.
 Three famous mountain men, Jedediah Smith, Doc Newell, and J.T.
 Warner, were related to Bascom.

 Bascom's paternal ancestors were French Basque and Huguenot.
 Bascom's maternal family was of Norwegian, Danish, Dutch, and German ancestry.

 In 1912, when Earl Bascom was six years old, his mother Rachel died of breast cancer, leaving five children – Raymond, Melvin, Earl, Alice, and Weldon – ranging in age from 11 years to nine months.
 In 1913, Earl's father, who had cowboyed in Utah and Colorado and worked on ranches in Idaho, Wyoming, and Montana, went to Alberta, Canada, securing a job as a foreman on the Knight Ranch.